How to Create a CD Ladder

 Certificates of Deposit, or CDs (occasionally called Term Shares or Term Certificates), are a kind of deposit account offered at almost every bank or credit union.
 You open a CD account and deposit any amount between the minimum required and maximum allowed by the bank.
 The money stays put in your CD earning interest until it reaches its maturity date.

 The primary advantage of saving money in CDs is the potential to earn more interest than you could with a savings account.
-CDs can offer a variety of rates, depending on the type of CD, the amount you deposit and the CD term.
+CDs can offer a variety of rates, depending on the type of CD, the amount you deposit, and the CD term.
 The longer the term, typically the better the rate.

-Typical lengths offered are 3, 6, or 9 months, all the way up to 60 months (five years) and at some online banks, you can find 10-year CDs.
+Typical lengths offered are 3, 6, or 9 months, all the way up to 60 months (five years), and at some online banks, you can find 10-year CDs.
 Minimum dollar amounts you can put into a CD are commonly $500, with bonus rates sometimes available for larger balances (such as $10,000 or more) or for more established customers/members.
-A typical one-year term CD may be around 1% APY.
+A typical one-year term CD can be around 1% APY.
 A five-year term may get you closer to 3%.

 Once your CD matures, you can renew it at the current rate, withdraw your initial deposit along with the interest, or both.
 If you decide to renew your CD, the bank may do so automatically and roll it into another CD with the same term as the old one.
 The rate would adjust to whatever the current rate is for that CD term.